SimonYip22/Hybrid-Clinical-Notes-Extraction-Pipeline/README.md

 These constraints mean that reported performance should be interpreted as internal validation on a controlled retrospective corpus, not evidence of broad clinical robustness.

 ##
-## 17.3 Extraction and Validation Limitations
+## 17.3 Extraction & Validation Limitations

 The pipeline depends on rule-based extraction before transformer validation.
 This provides exact span provenance and schema control, but also bounds recall: if the rule layer fails to generate a candidate entity, the transformer cannot recover it.